 I am still investigating how I want to feed the hops, organic and naturally of course.
 Green sand, fish emulsions, compost tea and looking into mycelium products to permeate the soil bring nutrients to the rhizomes / root stock.

-You can sometimes find a local homebrew shop or hop grower selling rhizomes, but generally, online buying is more convenient, better selection and you can compare shop.
+You can sometimes find a local homebrew shop or hop grower selling rhizomes.
+Generally, online buying is more convenient, better selection and you can compare shop.
 Don’t forget friends and other local hop growing enthusiasts, they may be willing to part with some rhizomes.
 Barter a couple of homebrews to your friends that are growing hops for some hop rhizomes!

 Where to Buy Hop Rhizomes Online:

-www.willamettevalleyhops.com – We offer hops and hop rhizomes.
+www.willamettevalleyhops.com – Commercial orders only – We offer hops and hop rhizomes.
 All product grown and obtained from generations old Willamette Valley, Oregon hop farms.